Japanese Knotweed Removal Cost

 Garden Maintenance

-There are various forms of garden maintenance that may feature in such work such as hedge and bush trimming/pruning, weed removal, leaf blowing, grass cutting, lawn feeding, watering, as well as patio/driveway cleaning.
+There are various forms of garden maintenance that may need doing, such as hedge and bush trimming/pruning, weed removal, leaf blowing, grass cutting, lawn feeding, watering, as well as driveway and patio cleaning.

 It costs about £10 to £50 an hour to hire a gardener for said work.
 The actual price is going to depend on the size of the area as generally speaking the larger the area, the more it will cost.